-8.7 Compressor Shut-Down Sequence for High or Low Refrigerant Pressure Fault
+8.6 Compressor Shut-Down Sequence for High or Low Refrigerant Pressure Fault

-- 1. The compressor is commanded to operate at zero (0) RPM for a minimum of 5 minutes. - 2.
-The outdoor EXV will be directed to completely close for a period of 5 minutes and will then open up completely. - 3.
-The outdoor fan motor will continue to operate during the 5 minute compressor off delay. - 4.
-The UODC and EcoNet[TM] Control Center will display the applicable fault code. - 5.
-If after 5 minutes cooling or heating demand persists and the pressure has reached reset conditions, normal system operation will resume and the fault codes will be cleared from the UODC and EcoNetTM Control Center displays. - If after 5 minutes cooling or heating demand persists and the pressure has not reached reset conditions, the outdoor fan motor will be shut down.
+- The compressor is commanded to operate at zero (0) RPM for a minimum of 5 minutes. - 2.
+The outdoor fan motor will continue to operate during the 5 minute compressor off delay. - The UODC and EcoNet[TM] Control Center will display the applicable fault code. - 4.
+If after 5 minutes cooling or heating demand persists and the pressure has reached reset conditions, normal system operation will resume and the fault codes will be cleared from the UODC and EcoNetTM Control Center displays. - 5.
+If after 5 minutes cooling or heating demand persists and the pressure has not reached reset conditions, the outdoor fan motor will be shut down.
 Once the pressure reaches reset conditions after the 5 minute delay, normal system operation will resume.

-8.8 Overcurrent and Current Imbalance
+8.7 Overcurrent and Current Imbalance